scaleoutsean/solidfire-windows/README.md

   - It is *not* possible to establish two connections to one volume with one initiator
 - Windows Network Controller is available only in [Datacenter Edition](https://docs.microsoft.com/en-us/windows-server/get-started-19/editions-comparison-19).
 Network Controller doesn't matter to SolidFire, but Datacenter Edition has fewer other limtiations and may be used without Network Controller

-## Windows Host and Guest Configuration
+## Windows Host and Guest Configuration Notes

 - Networking
   - Consider using Jumbo Frames on networks used for iSCSI, Live Migration or backup